 By: INCLUDE Secretariat | 03-10-2014 |

-In October 2012, INCLUDE agreed on its overarching theme: making development in Africa more inclusive.
+During its first meeting, INCLUDE identified its overarching theme and three sub themes for further examination: in October 2012, INCLUDE agreed on its overarching theme being ‘making development in Africa more inclusive’.
 While most African countries have registered high growth in the last decade, this does not yet translate sufficiently in poverty reduction.
 Productive employment is the key to ensure that vulnerable and poor groups, especially young people and women, benefit from growth.
 This requires policies for economic transformation and inclusive employment policies.
 However, such inclusive policies can only be realized if they are supported by coalitions of strategic actors across the state and society that can overcome resistance to change among the ruling political and commercial elites.

 Concept notes were prepared on Promoting Productive Employment (by Adam Szirmai et al.) and on Strategic Actors for Inclusive Development (by Jean Bossuyt et al.), while the theme of Social Inclusion for Inclusive Development was first explored in a scoping conference on how measures to include poor and vulnerable groups can contribute to growth and be linked to growth processes.

 At its meeting of 4-5 April 2013 the Platform discussed the concept notes on Productive Employment and Strategic Actors for Inclusive Development and decided to elaborate these themes for tendering by NWO-WOTRO Science for Global Development.
 Two calls were published in September 2013 by NWO-WOTRO.

 The Platform also approved the organizational set-up, a document that describes the organizational aspects of the Platform and decided to outsource the Platform Secretariat.